Petrol landing cost hits N216, daily subsidy now N4.64bn

 The corporation’s boss had also stated that there was enough petrol and urged motorists to refrain from panic buying.

 He said, “The queues are here again because the problem associated with bringing in of products is still there.
-Our people in the North-West recently complained about the late payment of bridging claims by the Petroleum Equalization Fund.”
+Our people in the North-West recently complained about the late payment of bridging claims by the Petroleum Equalisation Fund.”

 He said the PEF had been defaulting in the prompt payment of claims to marketers, adding that the threat to embark of strike by the PTD before the intervention of NNPC also worsened the scarcity.